advityakundu/Fintech-User-Behavior-Analysis/README.md

 The primary goal of this project is to:
 - Understand distinct patterns in fintech user behaviour.
 - Predict which users are likely to churn.
-- Provide actionable insights for improving user retention.
+- Provide actionable insights for improving user retention strategies.

 ## Data Cleaning & Pre-processing